elerch/aws-sdk-for-zig/README.md

 Compiler wishlist/watchlist:

-* Fix the weirdness we see with comptime type generation (see aws.zig around line 135)
 * ~~[Allow declarations for comptime type generation](https://github.com/ziglang/zig/issues/6709)~~

 This is no longer as important.
 The primary issue was in the return value, but